VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](twowheeldrivecirccuiting.png)

-Figure 2: The final wiring diagram of the two wheel drive robot implementing all components.
+Figure 2: The final wiring diagram of the 2-wheel drive robot implementing all components.
 Red wires are 5V or VCC (power), and black wires are GND (ground).
 The dark blue and green wires connect the motor driver to the Arduino.
 The yellow wires connect the obstacle avoidance modules to the Arduino.
 The pink and purple wires connect the ultrasonic sensor to the Arduino.
 The orange wire connects the IR sensor to the Arduino.
 The light blue wire connects the line tracking module to the Arduino.

 ![Headstone Image](ir_remote.png)

-Figure 3: The remote controller used to control the movements of the car.
+Figure 3: The IR remote used to control the movements of the car.

 +, -: increase and decrease speed